jackmulligan-ire/google-homepage/README.md

 ## Aims

-- To solidy knowledge on HTML and CSS, on using Git and GitHub
+- To solidify knowledge on HTML and CSS, on using Git and GitHub